COVID-19 and residential conveyancing transactions

 If the transaction forms part of a chain of transactions, it may not be possible to take such a view without incurring a penalty.

-There’s no specific ‘force majeure’ provision in the Standard Conditions of Sale and it may be that it would be difficult to imply one.
+There is no specific ‘force majeure’ provision in the Standard Conditions of Sale and it may be difficult to imply one.

-A contract is frustrated if it’s incapable of being performed due to an unforeseen event (or events) which is not the fault of either party.
+A contract is frustrated if it’s incapable of being performed due to an unforeseen event (or events) that is not the fault of either party.

-It may be that the contract might be frustrated by isolation or restrictions on movement and activity, but it’ll depend on the circumstances of the individual case and, ultimately, the attitude of the courts.
+The contract might be frustrated by isolation or restrictions on movement and activity, but this will depend on the circumstances of the individual case and, ultimately, the attitude of the courts.

 It’s difficult to envisage what might happen to a contract if it’s frustrated.
-Some commentators have suggested that the provisions relating to rescission might apply.
+Some commentators have suggested that rescission provisions might apply.

 It may be that contracts will not be frustrated.
 So many factors are involved in making the determinations and the court has, in recent times, shown a marked reluctance to make such a finding.

 Each situation is likely to have different implications and a different outcome.
-There’s no certain and fixed answer.
+There is no certain and fixed answer.

 Variation to contracts after exchange

-If contracts have been exchanged but completion has not taken place, and the parties want to vary the contract, care must be taken not to create a new contract unintentionally.
+If contracts have been exchanged but completion has not taken place, and the parties want to vary the contract, the parties must take care not to create a new contract unintentionally.